ehorvat1/fiat_vehicle_mqtt/README.md

 default_tz = Europe/Vienna
 ```

-The __sleep__ parameter defines the wait time between rereading the Fiat vehicle data.
-The above example means, that the data will be updated every 300 seconds by default.
-If the car is charing the update time will be set to 60 seconds according to the parameter __sleep_charging__.
+The __sleep__ and __sleep_charging__ parameters defines the wait time between rereading the Fiat vehicle data.
+If the car is charing the update time will be done __sleep_charging__ seconds, whereas in normal condition vehicle data is polled every __sleep__ seconds.
+If one of these sleep times is missing there will be no automatic vehicle data poll.

 The [GoogleApiKey](https://support.google.com/googleapi/answer/6158862?hl=en) is needed to translate the latitude/longitude data read from your car to a real address.
 You could leave this empty if you do not need this.